Custom toolsetsΒΆ

 and it will automatically use the newly added tools to provide you the answer.

-Example 3: HTTP ToolsetΒΆ
+Example 3: GitHub ToolsetΒΆ

 holmes: